kubernetes/minikube/enhancements/proposed/20210618-tips/tips.md

           ```
     ```

-   On the docs side we should both questions and answers.
-On the CLI side we can either show both questions and answers, or just show the answers to make it more compact
+   On the docs side we can show both questions and answers.
+On the CLI side we can either show both questions and answers, or just show the answers to make it more compact.

    ![Screenshot from 2021-06-18 01-25-54](https://user-images.githubusercontent.com/1311594/122510785-2c689580-cfd4-11eb-9fd0-0a0ff344e3cc.png)